-Make sure to plan your visit to downtown Richmond to see these murals for yourself, take advantage of the photo opp and hit all of the art destinations in between!
+Find out why The Huffington Post listed Richmond as one of "The 17 Lesser-Known Cities You Should Visit For Its Street Art," and plan your visit to downtown Richmond to see these murals for yourself and hit all of the art destinations in between!

 The inaugural RVA Street Art Festival took place April 14, 2012, and brought together more than a dozen national street artists, who created an outdoor gallery along Richmond’s James River Power Plant Building and Riverfront Canal Walk.
 The artists created gigantic works of art in the form of 18' x 32' murals, which are still on display today!

 The goal was to show the creative power of street art, liven up public spaces throughout the city and attract people and tourists to the outdoor art gallery, as well as showcase the Canal Walk and Shockoe neighborhood.

 The festival was produced by Ed Trask and Jon Baliles, in association with Venture Richmond and Altria.
 The artists are listed on the official website.